-- (ii) any rejected questions received, after the Council Meeting. - (I) When the Council Meeting moves to public question time, the Chairperson shall: - (i) in the case of a person who has submitted a question who is in the gallery, in their absolute discretion, call on each person who has submitted a question to ask their question verbally, if they wish (unless the Chairperson has rejected the question, in accordance with these Rules); - allow at their discretion the question to be read out by another member of the public on behalf of the person who submitted the question; - (iii) allow, at their discretion, a person asking a question to seek clarification on any point/s made in the answer provided; - (iii)(iv) in that case on a person who has submitted a question who is not in the gallery or who is in the gallery and has declined the right to read the question themselves, in their absolute discretion, read out the question; - (iv)(v)give priority to questions relating to matters on the Agenda for the Council Meeting, in the order in which they are received; - (v)(vi)allow a maximum of three questions on a particular topic, grouping questions together to permit a collective response, as appropriate;

-- (vii)(viii) advise the Council Meeting if questions have been submitted and rejected. - (m) The Chairperson or the Chief Executive Officer will arrange distribution of any rejected questions received, after the Council Meeting. - (n) Public question time is limited to 320 minutes, unless otherwise resolved by Council.
+- (i) In writing, in the form: - (a) published on Council's website; and - (b) made available in hard copy at Council's Civic Centre; and - (ii) in hard copy by delivering it to Council's officers or in electronic format via email or Council's website. - (h) Questions must be received prior to 4pm on the working day prior to the Council Meeting. - (i) No question will exceed 200 words and, if it does, only the first 200 words will be read to the Council Meeting. - (j) Only questions from Residents and/or Ratepayers will be accepted - (k) The Chief Executive Officer will arrange for the distribution of: - (i) all accepted questions received and responses, to all Councillors, prior to the commencement of the Council Meeting. - (ii) any rejected questions received, after the Council Meeting. - (I) When the Council Meeting moves to public question time, the Chairperson shall: - in the case of a person who has submitted a question who is in the gallery, in their absolute discretion, call on each person who has submitted a question to ask their question verbally, if they wish (unless the Chairperson has rejected the question, in accordance with these Rules); - (ii) allow at their discretion the question to be read out by another member of the public on behalf of the person who submitted the question; - (iii) allow, at their discretion, a person asking a question to seek clarification on any point/s made in the answer provided; - (iv) in that case on a person who has submitted a question who is not in the gallery or who is in the gallery and has declined the right to read the question themselves, in their absolute discretion, read out the question; - (v) give priority to questions relating to matters on the Agenda for the Council Meeting, in the order in which they are received; - (vi) allow a maximum of three questions on a particular topic, grouping questions together to permit a collective response, as appropriate; - (vii) nominate the appropriate Councillor or Officer to answer the question or elect to answer it themselves; - (viii) advise the Council Meeting if questions have been submitted and rejected. - (m) The Chairperson or the Chief Executive Officer will arrange distribution of any rejected questions received, after the Council Meeting. - (n) Public question time is limited to 30 minutes, unless otherwise resolved by Council.